mararaEd/periodic-table/readMe.md

 - **HTML** – For structuring the web pages.
 - **CSS** – For styling and visual presentation.
 - **JavaScript** – For interactivity and dynamic content.
-- **Vite** – A build tool that provides a fast and optimized development experience.

 ### Backend
 - **Node.js** – JavaScript runtime for server-side logic.